FMReid/synthetic-images/README.md

 Run the `create.py` script to generate hundreds/thousands of synthetic training images for object detection models.

+## Important:

+Make sure you generate with the argument "--ann 1" to ensure you get a .json annotation file.
+You can then convert this with the "JSON Convert.py" script from an IDE Terminal or CLI.

 ```bash
 $ python create.py
 ```